JungKwonK/Compiler/lab-1/README.md

 ```

 ## Testing
-To test the project run `make test`
+To test the program after building it, run `make test`
 Tests are organised as follows:
 ```
 (project root)